Upload SourceMap During Project Build¶

 })

-If root is not configured, the default value is dist/, and the final path of the uploaded SourceMap file to the server is dist/js/**.js.map.
-In this case, there will be a mismatch between the directory path of the uploaded file and the path of the error generated.
-Therefore, at this point, you should add the configuration root:'/' or root: '' to ensure that the uploaded directory path is js/**.js.map.
+If root is not configured, the default value is dist/.
+The final path of the Sourcemap file uploaded to the server would be dist/js/**.js.map.
+In this case, there would be a mismatch between the uploaded file directory path and the path that caused the error.
+Therefore, you should add the configuration root:'/' or root: '' to ensure the uploaded directory path is js/**.js.map.